Chance0018/calculator-test-plan/Test-Cases.scenarios.md

 Physical Durability:
-- Using an environment simulator find the highest tempurature the calculator can withstand and still function properly.
+- Using an environment simulator find the highest temperature the calculator can withstand and still function properly.
-- Using an environment simulator find the lowest tempurature the calculator can withstand and still function properly.
+- Using an environment simulator find the lowest temperature the calculator can withstand and still function properly.
 - While dropping the calculator from different heights, find the average height the calculator can drop from and still function properly.
 - While throwing the calculator from different distances, find the average distance the calculator can be thrown and still function properly.
 - Using a compressor determine the average pressure the calculator casing can withstand and still function properly.
 - Using a compressor determine the average pressure the calculator display can withstand and still function properly.
-- How long can the calculator be submurged under water before it no longer can function.
+- How long can the calculator be submerged under water before it no longer can function.

 Hardware: